gpb88/ocm-cli/README.md

 %clean
 # This is necessary because Go writes its cache files and directories without
-# write permission, and that means that a rgular `rm` can't remove them.
+# write permission, and that means that a regular `rm` can't remove them.
 find .gopath -exec chmod +w {} \;
 rm -rf .gopath